-Although Roundup has always been viewed with suspicion, there is little evidence that it poses a cancer risk to humans.
+Although Roundup has always been viewed with suspicion, there has been little evidence that it poses a cancer risk to humans.
 Recent studies, however, have shown mixed results.
 Currently, the EPA sets its MCL at 700 parts per billion.
 The World Health Organization concludes that regulatory guidelines are not necessary because it poses low risk in drinking water.

 Despite such assurances, most prefer not drinking Roundup.
 There are many options for getting rid of it.
 These include chlorination, ozonation, nanofiltration, reverse osmosis, and filtration with granular activated carbon.

 Reference: Water Technology magazine, July, 2016.

 Gazette Afternote: In August of 2018, a California jury found Monsanto liable in a lawsuit filed by a man who alleged the company’s glyphosate-based weedkillers, including Roundup, caused his cancer and ordered the company to pay $289 million in damages.This case has certainly cast doubts on the “low risk” assessment.
 As early as 2015, the World Health Organization’s cancer arm classified glyphosate as “probably carcinogenic to humans.”